 The Jacksonville Port Authority is an independent authority created by Florida's State Legislature.
-The vision of the Jacksonville Port Authority is to be a major economic engine in Northeast Florida by continuing to be a premier diversified port in the Southeastern United States, with connections to major trade lanes throughout the world.
+The vision of the Jacksonville Port Authority is for Northeast Florida to be a principal hub of the nation’s global logistics, trade and transportation network.
 JAXPORT is the owner and operator of the Blount Island Marine Terminal, Talleyrand Marine Terminal, the Dames Point Marine Terminal and the JAXPORT Cruise Terminal.

 The original Jacksonville Port Authority was created by a special act of the Florida Legislature in 1963 to develop, maintain and market Jacksonville's port facilities.
 At that time, those assets included the deteriorating wooden docks near downtown at what is now called the Talleyrand Marine Terminal and a rattlesnake-infested spoil site known as Blount Island.
 Chartered by the state of Florida, the Port Authority was created as a government entity that would operate in a business-like fashion.

 In 1968 the Legislature put Jacksonville's public airports - Jacksonville International Airport, Craig and Herlong Airports - under port authority control.
 Cecil Field, operated for 58 years as a Naval Air Station, became Jacksonville's fourth public airport in October 1999.